-- The plan follows, and will continue to follow, current Center for Disease Control (CDC) and Howard County Health Department (HCHD) guidance. - In developing the plan, HCPSS consulted with, and worked in collaboration with: - Howard County Health Department (HCHD) - Maryland Association of Boards of Education (MABE)
+- This plan is in alignment with Howard County Government policies and procedures. - The plan follows, and will continue to follow, current Center for Disease Control (CDC) and Howard County Health Department (HCHD) guidance. - In developing the plan, HCPSS consulted with, and worked in collaboration with: - Howard County Health Department (HCHD) - Maryland Association of Boards of Education (MABE)